Alum Rock, San Jose: Geography

 Alum Rock is a vast district of East San Jose, made up of numerous smaller neighborhoods.
 Neighborhoods include Little Portugal, Little Saigon, Mayfair, King & Story, East Foothills, Alum Rock Village, Mount Pleasant, among others.

 Alum Rock is located north of the Evergreen district, south of the Berryessa district, and east of Downtown San Jose.
 Alum Rock is bound by the Diablo Range to the east, Coyote Creek to the west, Mabury Road to the north and Ocala Avenue to the south.

-Demographics

-The following demographic data is about the Alum Rock CDP, not the larger Alum Rock district of San Jose.